jensendarren/sobot/README.md

 As a quick sanity check, you can now immediately start the bot in a sandbox mode and it will start trading (with paper money - not real money!).

+In development / testing environment we only need to run the `Freqtrade` container.
 To start trading in sandbox mode, simply start the service as a daemon using Docker Compose, like so and follow the log trail as follows:

 ```
-dc up -d
+dc up -d freqtrade
 dc ps
 dc logs -f
 ```